netpyoung/unity.libsodium/README.md

 ===============

-based version : `1.0.10`
+based version : `1.0.10` | windows/linux : `1.0.16`

 # What's this?

- I decided that there should be a simpler way and I created **unity.libsodium**, a plugin that helps you to use [libsodium](https://github.com/jedisct1/libsodium/) in your Unity3d projects in a clear and easy way and works in **iOS, Android, Windows** projects.
+ I decided that there should be a simpler way and I created **unity.libsodium**, a plugin that helps you to use [libsodium](https://github.com/jedisct1/libsodium/) in your Unity3d projects in a clear and easy way and works in **iOS, Android, OSX, Windows, Android** projects.

 # The fast track